Teddy Atlas Bio | Wiki

 Throughout his career as a boxing trainer, Teddy has trained a number of fighters including Mike Tyson, Chris Reid who was an IBF super middleweight contender, Timothy Bradley, Jimmy McMahon, Donny Lalonde who fought 8 fights, Felix Santiago, and Michael Moore among many others.

 He receives quite a fulfilling amount from working for ESPN as a fight commentator.
 Teddy’s average salary is $150,875 annually.

 Having worked as a boxing trainer as well as a fight commentator for quite some time, it is safe to say that Teddy has been able to accumulate quite a massive fortune.
 His net worth is $5 million.

 He is an American fight commentator and also a boxing trainer working for ESPN as a boxing commentator.

 How Old Is Teddy Atlas

-From our research, Teddy was born on July 29, 1956, and grew up in Staten Island, New York, in the USA.
-He is currently 65 years old.
+Teddy is 67 years old.
+He was born on July 29, 1956, and grew up in Staten Island, New York, in the USA.

 Is Teddy Atlas Married

 He exchanged wedding vows with his wife Elaine.
 The couple is blessed with two children named Nicole and Teddy III.
 However, details regarding when Teddy met his wife or when they tied the knot are currently unavailable.